PaulKorDev/TestTaskVerticalShooter/README.md

 # TestTaskVerticalShooter
 # Current situation
-Now I trying to fix bug related to the win window not appearing after destroying all enemies.
-I found the reason, I'm thinking how to solve it
+Fixed bug related to the win window not appearing after destroying all enemies.
+I reason was in twice trigger OnEnemyDead when bullet hitted.
+To solve this I add isDead flag for enemy
 ## Content
 * [Drafts](#drafts)
 * [What patterns used](#What-patterns-used)